-Veere Di Wedding box office collection day 6: Kareena Kapoor Khan-Sonam Kapoor film inching towards Rs 50 crore
+Veere Di Wedding box office collection day 6: Kareena Kapoor Khan-Sonam Kapoor film earns Rs 52.90 crore

 Veere Di Wedding has managed to break the stereotypes associated with a female-centric film in Bollywood.
-The Sonam Kapoor, Kareena Kapoor, Swara Bhasker and Shikha Talsania starrer is all set to touch the Rs 50 crore mark within one week of its release.
+The Sonam Kapoor, Kareena Kapoor, Swara Bhasker and Shikha Talsania starrer has crossed the Rs 50 crore mark within one week of its release.

-The film, which released on June 1, has earned a total of Rs 48.03 crore with a remarkable business on weekdays.
+The film, which released on June 1, has earned a total of Rs 52.90 crore with a remarkable business on weekdays.
 The Ekta Kapoor and Rhea Kapoor production earned Rs 6.04 crore and Rs 5.47 crore on Monday and Tuesday, respectively.
+On Wednesday, the film earned Rs 4.87 crore.

 Producer Ekta Kapoor took to Twitter and wrote, “We were gonna break even at 23 crore and we did 36 in the weekend! #VeereDiWedding weekday trends are shocking too since it’s an A film!
 It’s radical and has had its share of brickbats!
 But the love is far outnumbered!
 Next time, I hope when a project with an all-women cast is made we are used as an example to get it greenlit!
 And the disparity in pay is always justified with ‘women can’t open a film’, this (Veere Di Wedding) with ‘Raazi’ shud shut that myth forever AMEN.”